Sledmine/mercury/PACKAGE.md

 This is the "large" name of the package, you can feel free to make it as big as you want, this is only for interface purposes, it does not affect the installation process.

+`description`

+This is the description for your package as the name you can feel free to leave here whatever you want, it is only used for interface purposes.

 `version`

 This value is really important because it represents the version of the package stored in the repository, for practical purposes your mods and software should used the same version, this version value should be always based on [semantic versioning](https://www.jvandemo.com/a-simple-guide-to-semantic-versioning/), it is used to provide forward updates for the package.

+`author`

+This is really obvious, just the name of the author of the package/mod.

 `internalVersion`

 This value is optional and is not designed to be used directly, you can use it to represent a really specific version of a mod or software in another format that is not [semantic versioning](https://www.jvandemo.com/a-simple-guide-to-semantic-versioning/), it is used for interface purposes.

-`author`

-This is really obvious, just the name of the author of the package/mod.
+`manifestVersion`

+This value represents which version of the current manifest is being used, manifests are supposed to receive simple changes so this number should not change too often.

 `files`